Brooklyn Academy of Music: Original facility

 On October 21, 1858, a meeting was held at the Polytechnic Institute to measure support for establishing "a hall adapted to Musical, Literary, Scientific and other occasional purposes, of sufficient size to meet the requirements of our large population and worth in style and appearance of our city."
 The group applied to the New York State Legislature for a charter in the name of Brooklyn Academy of Music.
 The New York Legislature passed the bill to incorporate the Brooklyn Academy of Music on February 16, 1859.
 The group raised $60,000 by November 22 and another $90,000 by March 16, 1859.
 The Brooklyn Academy of Music opened on January 15, 1861.

 At the inaugural address on the opening, the management announced that no dramatic performance should ever be held within its walls.
 The first concert opened with the overture to Der Freischütz, followed by arias and excerpts from various operas, including the William Tell Overture which opened part 2 of the concert.

 Founded in 1861, the first BAM facility at 176–194 Montague Street in Brooklyn Heights was conceived as the home of the Philharmonic Society of Brooklyn.
 The building, designed by architect Leopold Eidlitz, housed a large theater seating 2,109, a smaller concert hall, dressing and chorus rooms, and a vast "baronial" kitchen.
 BAM presented amateur and professional music and theater productions, including performers such as Ellen Terry, Edwin Booth, and Fritz Kreisler.
-On her lecture tour of the United States in 1889-1890, Egyptologist and founder of the Egypt Exploration Society Amelia Edwards gave her first and last lectures here, in November and March, respectively.
+On her lecture tour of the United States in 1889–1890, Egyptologist and founder of the Egypt Exploration Society Amelia Edwards gave her first and last lectures here, in November and March, respectively.

 Current facilities

 After the building burned to the ground on November 30, 1903, BAM made plans to relocate to a new facility in Fort Greene, Brooklyn.
 Herts & Tallant designed the new building.
 The cornerstone was laid at 30 Lafayette Avenue on May 25, 1907.

 A series of opening events were held in November 1908; the first opera to be staged there was the Metropolitan Opera production of Faust.

-It was also used for religious services during the early 1900s, when Charles Taze Russell, founder of the bible students movement (now Jehovah's Witnesses and International Bible Students Association), gave sermons there.
+The noted operatic tenor Enrico Caruso was appearing in a Metropolitan Opera production of L'elisir d'amore at the academy on December 11, 1920, when he experienced a throat hemorrhage and the performance was cancelled.
+Nearly two weeks later, Caruso sang the final performance of his career at the Met and he died the following year, aged only 48.
+During the early 1900s, the academy was also used for religious services, when Charles Taze Russell, founder of the bible students movement (now Jehovah's Witnesses and International Bible Students Association), gave sermons there.